 - “Is that Child love-able?”

 - “How did it feel to say those words?”

 This changes things for the better.

 The things a person says to themselves about themselves influences how they feel, think, and behave.
 When we use autosuggestion in a session, we’re establishing self-talk that is positive.
-So, the changes things for the better.
+This changes things for the better.

 Remember, the Child is a Part of the Client.
 The Child is just a younger version of the client.
-So, what they are saying to the Child, they are also telling themselves.
+What they are saying to the Child, they are also telling themselves.